13 Ways our Customers are Using Real Estate Market Data

 In the real estate industry, the price is a deal maker or breaker for buyers and sellers.
 It is important for real estate investors and sellers to get the right price for their property.

 How do you know what is the fair market price in a region?
-To find this, you can get the pricing information form real estate portals.
-If you monitor these prices long enough, you can get a time-series data of the prices and this can be used to benchmark the base price.
+To find this, you can get the pricing information from real estate portals.
+If you monitor these prices long enough, you can get time-series data of the prices and this can be used to benchmark the base price.
 Furthermore, you can build a predictive analytics model to forecast future prices.

 Just before the housing crisis of 2008 – real estate was sold and bought like popcorn.